 Three Principles for the “Catfiddle Style”

-We want a little roughness.
+1. Broad Strokes - We prefer a little roughness.
 Unevenness.
 Looseness.
 Round corners.
 These things give buildings life.
-While proportion and scale must be maintained, if something is too perfect and too precise, it becomes precious and can become soulless.
+While proportion and scale should be maintained, if something is too perfect and too precise it can become soulless.

 Even if a house is built in a style not typically found in Charleston or in the Lowcountry region, by following these principles, a variety of diverse styles will have more in common with each other than not, and will work together in producing a harmonious district-like character.

 2. Stucco must be applied directly to the block without the use of lath, corner beads, or control joints.
 Stucco must be applied with an irregular texture and rounded corners for a handmade appearance.
 Stucco must be painted or natural gray.
 Pigmented stucco is not permitted.

 3. All brick must be reclaimed.
 Any bricks used for buildings, hardscape, or landscape must be antique or reclaimed.
 Red color common bricks will not be permitted.